 RCTE Minor

-**DRAFT FOR APPROVAL**

 RCTE Students

 The Graduate College requires graduate students to have a minor.
-You may, however, choose to declare a minor in RCTE.
+You may, however, choose to declare a minor in RCTE and use your electives for fulfillment of this minor.

 Rhetoric and composition studies are interdisciplinary in nature, and in RCTE you can take many courses outside of RCTE that will satisfy RCTE’s course requirements.